This page explains MoveIt concepts which are mainly useful for developers. It reflects the current state of the

 The planning scene can access multiple different collision detectors.
 Each detector derives its own collision environment from the abstract parent class

 CollisionEnv.
-Note that before August 2019, MoveIt had not a single collisioon environment but two:
+Note that before August 2019, MoveIt did not have a single collision environment but two:

 CollisionRobot was responsible for self-collision checks whereas

 CollisionWorld performed collision checks of the robot against the environment.
 This split is still internally visible for some collision detectors in their respective

 For a general introduction to the theory behind collision detection, this blogpost is helpful.
 Additionally, the book Realtime Collision Detection by Christer Ericson is a good resource.

 FCL is one of the available collision detectors.
 It derives its own collision environment which mainly combines the former